Security update for connectors

 If you have a second connector that is associated with the applications and directories, that can be used as a backup while the security upgrade is completed for the connector with security vulnerability.

-An EAA connector in operation can be in these states:
+An EAA connector can be in these states:

 |The connector is running fine.
 No security vulnerabilities are present.|